 Project Gallery

-The Center for Creative Land Recycling champions communities’ economic growth and promotes environmental justice by assisting municipalities, community groups, tribal organizations, and other entities with brownfield redevelopment.
-Turning parking lots into affordable housing and old dumps into greenspace are just a few examples of how community entities have transformed their spaces with CCLR’s help.
+The Center for Creative Land Recycling champions communities’ economic growth and promotes environmental justice through brownfield redevelopment.
+Turning parking lots into affordable housing and old dumps into greenspace are just a few examples of how community entities have transformed their spaces with our help.

-By helping return under-utilized properties into community assets across the country, CCLR empowers cities and their residents alike.
-Peruse the projects below to see how brownfield redevelopment can reshape communities and the challenges they overcame along the way.
+Peruse the CCLR projects below to see how brownfield redevelopment can reshape communities and the challenges they overcame along the way.

 Effective financing and a tailored redevelopment plan allowed affordable housing development to be completed efficiently.